Find out more about Cathy Toogood

 4. Check your driving licence

-Whether you’re setting off in your own car or hiring one when you arrive, don’t forget to check your driving licence is valid (the same goes for your passport) and you have all the parts of it together ready to pack safely – both the paper counterpart and the plastic card if you have a photocard version.
+Whether you’re setting off in your own car or hiring one when you arrive, don’t forget to check your driving licence is valid (the same goes for your passport) and you have all the parts of it together ready to pack safely.

 And, well before you travel, check whether you’ll need an International Driving Permit (IDP) for the country you are visiting.